-The nature of work has been impacted by technological changes, demographic & social shifts, climate change, and the impact of the COVID-19 pandemic.
-As companies navigate these trends & take stock of lessons learned, there is an opportunity to rebuild for a more human-centric, sustainable, and resilient future of workforces by design.
+The nature of work has been impacted by technological changes, demographic, social shifts and green transitioning.
+As companies navigate these trends and take stock of lessons learned, there is a mounting urgency to redesign their people processes and work practices to create a new vision for the future of work

-In collaboration with the World Economic Forum (WEF), our new whitepaper The Good Work Framework: A new business agenda for the future of work shares insights into a Framework enabling good work - comprising five pillars with associated goals to address people issues arising from the trends.
+In collaboration with the World Economic Forum (WEF), The Good Work Framework: A new business agenda for the future of work shares insights into a framework to enable good work that includes five pillars with associated goals to address people issues arising from the trends.

 — 2022 Global Talent Trends Study

 Five key issues have emerged that need to be addressed to ensure better work for workers and employers alike: (1) volatility in wages and the cost of living; (2) divergence on the demand for flexibility; (3) silent pandemic in well-being; (4) an erosion of diversity, equity and inclusion (DEI) gains; (5) and the need for a reskilling revolution.